How to Make Beautiful After Christmas Winter Mantel Decor

 Wondering how to decorate your living room mantel to last you through the season and after Christmas too?
 Make your winter mantel decor extra cozy with these easy decorating tips.
 Layers + textures + greens…the perfect combination!
 Keep reading for some ideas and inspiration to make your winter mantel extra special this year!

 Are you getting started on your winter home decorating yet?
 We definitely are around here and I’ve already thinking and planning ahead a little bit for the “after Christmas decor let down” that inevitably happens when the holiday decorations come down.
-If the same thing happens to you, hopefully this post will give you some ideas of how you can keep a cozy, wintery look during the cold winter months.
+If the same thing happens to you, hopefully this post will give you some ideas of how you can keep a cozy, wintery look during the cold winter months and long winter nights.

-We are going to go through the step-by-step process I use to get a thick, lush look on my white mantel with a soft glow and neutral color scheme for the long winter evenings.
+We are going to go through the step-by-step process I use to get a thick, lush look with winter mantel decor on my white mantel with a soft glow and neutral color scheme for the long winter evenings.

 How do you feel during this time of year when all the Christmas decor comes down?
 Do you fall into the “I miss it so much and don’t want to take it down” group or are you in the “thank goodness the clutter is gone” camp?
 Or, you can even save these decor ideas for next Christmas season when you maybe want to get started a little early on your Christmas decorations but aren’t ready to hang the stockings quite yet?

 Either way, having a winter mantel display with a cozy feel that can take you through the holiday season and into winter too is always a great idea!
 At the same time, you can hang the Christmas stockings for the holidays and remove them afterward.
-Then, enjoy the magical winter look for longer than only the days of Christmas.
+Then, enjoy the magical winter look of your cozy winter mantel decor for longer than only the days of Christmas.

-No matter what, it’s always fun to start the season or year with fresh style and winter vibe in your home!
-It’s even better when you can create a beautiful base for your decor that can stay put as the holidays come and go throughout the season!
+No matter what, it’s always fun to start the season or year with fresh style and winter decoration in your home!
+It’s even better when you can create a beautiful base for your winter mantel decor that can stay put as the holidays come and go throughout the season!
 That is what we are going to work on today!

 What can I put on my mantle after Christmas?

 Winter greenery is always the key for keeping the cozy and full feeling around our home.
-Adding layers of greenery creates a base that you can use before, during, and after the Christmas holiday without any extra cost.
-It will give you a beautiful look that allows for simple adjustments as you move through the winter.
+Adding layers of faux greenery creates a base that you can use before, during, and after the Christmas holiday without any extra cost.
+Faux greens with your winter mantel decor will give you a beautiful look that allows for simple adjustments as you move through the winter.

 Often, the mantel and gallery wall over the top of the mantel is my inspiration wall for our entire living space.
-Since our home is pretty open, I love for the living rooms, kitchen, and dining areas to all flow together.
+Since our home is pretty open, I love for the simple winter decor ideas in the living rooms, kitchen, and dining areas to all flow together.

-I love how my winter mantel decor turned out last year and especially how I was able to incorporate a few “new” old vintage treasures into my styling too!
-Layering this greenery will be one of the first things I work on as I get a start on my winter and Christmas decorating this year.
+I love how my winter mantel decor turned out in our family room last year and especially how I was able to incorporate a few “new” old vintage treasures into my styling too!
+Layering this faux greenery with my winter mantel decor is often one of the first things I work on as I get a start on my winter and Christmas decorating each year.
 You can even add a few pretty pumpkins or dried gourds to this look for Thanksgiving!

 Often, a fireplace or mantel is a special feature in a room.
 As a result, how you decorate it can set the tone for your entire home!